psycedelicAI/high-security-facility-concept/README.md

 - spatial coordination
 - contextual authorization
 - human-controlled verification
+- patrol tasking
+- operational ownership

-Rather than treating physical security as a checklist of disconnected controls, this concept approaches the facility as a structured system in which trust, access, visibility, resilience, interpretation, and response must work together.
+Rather than treating physical security as a checklist of disconnected controls, this concept approaches the facility as a structured system in which trust, access, visibility, resilience, interpretation, response, and recovery must work together.

 ---